jack-davidson/whisper/README.md

     Example:

-### `/newuser` Given a username and password, create a new user.
+### `/user`: Given a username, lookup the user's id.
     Headers:
-        Name     - username for new user
+        Name - username of user
-        Password - password for new user

     Example:

-### `/user`: Given a username, lookup the user's id.
+### `/deleteuser`: Given a username and a password, delete the user.
     Headers:
         Name     - username of user
+        Password - password of user

     Example: